Het Steen

 Het Steen is a medieval fortress in the old city centre of Antwerp, Belgium, one of Europe's biggest ports.
 The surviving structure was built between 1200 and 1225 as a gateway to a larger castle of the Dukes of Brabant which was demolished in the 19th century.
-As the first stone fortress of Antwerp, Het Steen is Antwerp's oldest building and used to be its oldest urban centre.
-The words "Het Steen", are dutch for The Rock.
+As the first stone fortification (city wall) of Antwerp, Het Steen is Antwerp's oldest building and used to be part of its oldest urban centre.
+The words "Het Steen", translated from Dutch mean "the rock" in English, although that is not the equivalent etymological meaning.

+History

-The first documented mention of Antwerp Castle dates back to the 12th century.
-However, there was a castle here as early as the Carolingian period in the 9th century.
-The first castle may have been built after the Viking incursions in the early Middle Ages; in 879 the Normans invaded Flanders.
+The first documented mention of Antwerp (fortified) city dates back to the 12th century.
+However, there was a settlement and a castle (donjon) here as early as the Carolingian period in the 9th century.
+The first fortifications may have been built after the Viking incursions in the early Middle Ages; in 879 the Normans invaded Flanders.
 The Margraviate of Antwerp came into being around 974.
 The Duchy of Lower Lotharingia was part of the Holy Roman Empire, while on the opposite bank of the Scheldt lay the county of Flanders, which was subordinate to the king of France.
 From 1076 to 1100 Godfrey of Bouillon was the Margrave of Antwerp.
 Godfrey I, Count of Louvain, received the duchy in 1106.
 His great-grandson was Henry I, Duke of Brabant who received the Duchy of Brabant in 1183.